Steven Universe is one of the most important cartoons of our time. Here’s why.

 1. A woman doesn’t need to be “perfect” to be awesome.
 Pearl, Garnet and Amethyst are the dynamic trio from the Crystal Gems team.
 Despite being kick-ass superheroes, they are incredibly relatable and will even wear their flaws as badges of honor.
-This is an invaluable lesson for the young girls who strive to achieve society’s false ideas of perfection.
+This is an invaluable lesson for young girls who strive to achieve society’s false ideals of perfection.
 Don’t believe the hype, just be you.

 2. Relationships are complex and sometimes messy but ultimately beautiful.
 The crystal metaphor in Steven Universe makes this crystal clear.
-Each gem has its own personality traits and when they fuse they bring out the best (or the worst) in each other.
+Each gem has its own personality and when they fuse they bring out the best (or the worst) in each other.
 Even when the fusion is good, it still has its ups and downs but they are better off together than apart.
 A friendly reminder to keep the good relationships close and never let small personality stuff get in the way of the bigger picture.

 4. You are your own worst enemy.
 I’m a thinker and sometimes being in my head can get in the way of life.
 The ever-wise Garnet reminded me to breathe and make peace with my thoughts by simply being my own best friend.